 Both SW1 and SW2 are using the same configuration:

-In this example, we are assuming that all routers are passing traffic that is using a CVID VLAN tag (the inner VLAN tag).
+In this example, we are assuming that all routers are passing traffic that is using a regular/customer VLAN tag.
 Such traffic on switches will be considered as untagged traffic based on the principle described above.
-Switches will encapsulate this traffic using an SVID VLAN tag (the outer VLAN tag) and traffic between SW1 and SW2 is going to be considered as tagged.
-Before traffic reaches its destination, the switches will decapsulate the outer tag and forward the original CVID VLAN tagged frame to routers.
+Switches will encapsulate this traffic using an Service VLAN tag (the outer 802.1ad tag) and traffic between SW1 and SW2 is going to be considered as tagged.
+Before traffic reaches its destination, the switches will decapsulate the outer tag and forward the original 802.1Q tagged frame.
 See a packet example below:

-A packet example before and after SVID VLAN encapsulation
+A packet example before and after 802.1ad VLAN encapsulation

 All principles that apply to the regular trunk/access port setup using IEEE 802.1Q also apply to VLAN tunneling setups, make sure you are limiting VLANs and packet type properly using the bridge VLAN table and ingress filtering.